kvankova/code-embedder/README.md

 ## 📚 Description

+Code Embedder is a GitHub Action that automatically updates code snippets in your `README` files.
+It scans your `README` for specially formatted code blocks that reference specific script files, then replaces the content of these blocks with the current contents of the referenced scripts.
+This ensures that your documentation always stays in sync with your actual code.

+Key features:
+- Automatic synchronization: Keep your `README` code examples up-to-date without manual intervention.
+- Easy setup: Simply add the action to your GitHub workflow and format your `README` code blocks.
+- Language agnostic: Works with any programming language or file type.
+- Maintains formatting: Preserves the original markdown structure of your `README`.

+By using Code Embedder, you can focus on writing and updating your actual code, while letting the action take care of keeping your documentation current.
+This reduces the risk of outdated or incorrect code examples in your project documentation.

+## 🔍 How it works

 This action looks for the following sections in the `README` file:
 ````md
  ```language:path/to/script
  ```
 ````
-This action will update the code snippets in `README` files with the content of the script located at `path/to/script` and push the changes to the repository.
+It will update the code snippets in `README` files with the content of the script located at `path/to/script` and push the changes to the repository.

-### 💡 Example
+## 💡 Example

-You will add the code block sections with path to the scripts in the following format:
+Let's say you have the following `README` file:
 ````md
 # README